robashton/blog/input/pages/CUDA Context Management with NvEnc/content.markdown

 ```

-I couldn't work out if we actually wanted to use Lock/Unlock around creation at that point, but it didn't hurt so in it went.
+I couldn't work out if we actually wanted to use Lock/Unlock around decoder creation, but it didn't hurt so in it went.

 I *think* that this is how these APIs should be used, I give no claims to actual correctness - the documentation is vague and contradictory in places with samples/such but I have stress tested this and I've also demonstrated the failure cases to myself (multiple threads, no locks) to hilarity so it's probably close enough to be right.

-Note: The transform/encode side of the API doesn't provide config to use the locking mechanism and that feels a little bit like the left hand not knowing what the right hand is doing, but hey ho - use what we can, when we can.
+Note: The transform/encode side of the API doesn't provide config to use this locking mechanism and that feels a little bit like the left hand not knowing what the right hand is doing, but hey ho - use what we can, when we can.